mkontaratou/nlp-polarity-classification-sentiment-analysis/README.md

 ## Class Imbalance Handling (Identified in Exploratory Analysis)
-Through an extensive Exploratory Data Analysis (EDA), our team identified a critical challenge—the dataset exhibited a severe imbalance among sentiment labels:
+Through an extensive Exploratory Data Analysis (EDA), our team identified a critical challenge - the dataset exhibited a severe imbalance among sentiment labels:
 - 70% of examples were labeled as **positive**
 - 26% as **negative**
 - and only 4% as **neutral**